Bolshoi Theatre: Orchestra

+The Bolshoi Theatre has been home to various conductors and music directors.
+From 1963 to 1964, Israel Borisovich Gusman worked as a conductor at the Bolshoi Theater from 1963 to 1964, conducting in productions of the operas The Queen of Spades and Boris Godunov.
+Alan Blyth writes that a recording of Gusman conducting Rachmaninoff at the Bolshoi, with Ivan Kozlovsky at the piano, represents "a marvellous over-the-top orchestration and consummate vocal style and expression."

 Music director and chief conductor Vassily Sinaisky quit abruptly at the start of December 2013, after a 41-month tenure, citing the need to avoid conflict.
 General director Vladimir Urin accepted his resignation, and selected Tugan Sokhiev as replacement.
 Sokhiev's four-year contract, settled on 20 January 2014, and became effective immediately.
 Sokhiev left his position in connection with the 2022 Russian invasion of Ukraine.
 In December 2023, Valery Gergiev was appointed artistic director of the company, with immediate effect, with an initial contract of 5 years.